-Swimming Pool Heater
+Swimming Pool Heater OR SOLAR COVER

 Pool Opening Steps and Tips

 Before removing your swimming pool cover, Town and Country Pools recommends pumping any water from your swimming pool cover and/or blowing any excess debris off.
-By removing the debris from your swimming pool cover, you are lessening the amount that will fall into your swimming pool therefore reducing the amount of cleaning work.
+By removing the debris from your swimming pool cover, you are lessening the amount that will fall into your swimming pool, therefore, reducing the amount of cleaning work.
 If a small amount of water or debris does get into your swimming pool during removal, do not worry!

 After cleaning and removing your swimming pool cover pool owners will need to return their water level back to normal, remove winter plugs, reconnect pool equipment and turn their systems back on.
 After letting your swimming pool system circulate the water for several hours, swimming pool owners will need to check their water chemistry by testing the pH, total alkalinity, and chlorine levels.

 Once you have balanced your swimming pools chemistry swimming pool owners will need to brush, vacuum and run the swimming pool filter.
 Brushing and vacuuming your swimming pool will completely remove any leftover debris from your swimming pool surfaces.
-After the brushing and vacuuming has been completed the filtration system will work to remove all the dirt, debris, algae, and bacteria floating in your swimming pool.
+After the brushing and vacuuming have been completed the filtration system will work to remove all the dirt, debris, algae, and bacteria floating in your swimming pool.

-Lastly to, complete your swimming pool opening, pool owners will need to shock their swimming pool to eliminate any additional contaminants remaining.
+Lastly, to, complete your swimming pool opening, pool owners will need to shock their swimming pool to eliminate any additional contaminants remaining.

 Contact Town and Country Pools Today